-Labour wants to see a radical change in our waste management with contracts brought back in-house and the Incinerator phased down as soon as possible.
+Labour wants to see a radical change in our waste management with contracts brought back in-house and the Incinerator contract reviewed as soon as possible.
 Below is how we would seek to achieve that.

 Waste Collection and Recycling

-- We would set a target of 65% recycling after consultation with residents and develop more education and practical support for residents on how to recycle, especially those in flats.
+- Set a target of 65% recycling after consultation with residents and develop more education and practical support for residents on how to recycle, especially those in flats.
 We also want to see more reuse and upcyling and support local voluntary groups promoting that

-- We want to see an increase in street cleaning frequency in key areas.
+- Move to an increase in street cleaning frequency in key areas.
 We will expand area teams to cover most environmental services in the coming years.
 We will also make current contracted street cleaning staff permanent thus creating proper jobs

-- We would abolish the charge for Bulky Household waste service for the disabled, elderly and unwaged as part of a move to making it fully free of charge and ensure collection is within three working days.
+- Abolish the charge for Bulky Household waste service for the disabled, elderly and unwaged as part of a move to making it fully free of charge and ensure collection is within three working days.

-- We would work with retailers to move to becoming a “no plastic bag” borough
+- Work with retailers to move to becoming a “no plastic bag” borough.

-We have developed a policy to allow residents to “take back control” of the Sutton Incinerator.
-We would instead seek to create more ‘green jobs in the borough.
+We have a policy to allow residents to “take back control” of the future of the Sutton Incinerator.
+We would want to instead seek to create more ‘green collar jobs’ in the borough.
 Our five-point incinerator plan would be: